Girl You Know It's True (film): Plot

-Realising he was powerless against Milli Vanilli, Frank threatened legal action against the duo and Arista to prevent them from using their stage name for an upcoming tour after Rob and Fab threatened to reveal the truth, unless they used their own voices on the next album.
-Taking decisive action on his own terms, Frank held a press conference in New York, where he publicly admitted that Milli Vanilli had never sung on their album, igniting a major scandal.
-Overnight, the fans turned against Milli Vanilli, Arista deleted their music catalog, and the duo's Grammy was revoked.
-Numarx reacquired their publishing rights – now worth millions – and subsequently became successful music executives.
-Rob spiraled deeper into addiction, and Fab, unable to cope with his friend's situation, moved out of their shared apartment.
+Realising he is now powerless against Milli Vanilli, Frank threatens legal action against the duo and Arista to prevent them from using their stage name for an upcoming tour after Rob and Fab threaten to reveal the truth, unless they use their own voices on the next album.
+Taking decisive action on his own terms, Frank holds a press conference in New York, where he publicly admits that Milli Vanilli had never sang on their album, igniting a major scandal.
+Overnight, the fans turn against Milli Vanilli, Arista deletes their music catalogue, and the duo's Grammy is revoked.
+While Numarx reacquire their publishing rights–now worth millions–and subsequently become successful music executives, Rob spirals deeper into addiction and Fab, unable to cope with his friend's situation, moves out of their shared apartment.

 In 1998, following his release from jail, Rob returns to Germany where Frank offers to send him to rehab in Sri Lanka, but he dies of an overdose, leaving Fab devastated.
 At the funeral, Rob's sister Carmen is irritated to see Frank among the attendees, but Fab is unable to attend.
 However, at a Los Angeles beachside bar, Fab pays his respects by playing an acoustic rendition of "Blame It on the Rain", this time using his own voice.
-During the film's epilogue, it is revealed that Fab released a solo album in 2003 and currently lives in The Netherlands with his family; Frank relocated to Miami and continued to produce music until his death in January 2024; Milli married another musician, Frank's best friend; John Davis went on to form "Face Meets Voice – A Milli Vanilli Experience" with Fab until his death in 2021.
+During the film's epilogue, it is revealed that Fab released a solo album in 2003 and currently lives in the Netherlands with his family; Frank relocated to Miami and continued to produce music until his death in January 2024; Milli married another musician, Frank's best friend; John Davis went on to form "Face Meets Voice – A Milli Vanilli Experience" with Fab until his death in 2021.

-Fab – who is narrating the film with Rob – apologises to his friend for leaving him at the height of his drug problems, claiming he had to save himself first, and Rob assures him it was not his fault.
-The film ends with Milli Vanilli performing "Girl You Know It's True" - alongside Brad, John, the Rocco Twins, and young Rob - giving their audience the happy ending they expect.
+Fab–who is narrating the film with Rob–apologises to his friend for leaving him at the height of his drug problems, claiming he had to save himself first, and Rob assures him it was not his fault.
+The film ends with Milli Vanilli performing "Girl You Know It's True"–alongside Brad, John, backing singers the Rocco Twins, and young Rob–giving their audience the happy ending they expect.